Woolgoolga

 Woolgoolga has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects likely affecting this region.
-Notable ones are Ingenia Lifestyle Extension's Plantations by Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and 34 Trafalgar Street Residential Flat Building.
-Below is a list of most relevant projects.
+AreaSearch identified ten projects potentially affecting the region.
+Notable initiatives include Plantations by Ingenia Lifestyle Extension, Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and 34 Trafalgar Street Residential Flat Building.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.